sy77777en/video_annotation_folk/labels_markdown/cam_setup/focus/end_with/index.md

 - A shot ending with the background in sharp focus.

-- A video concluding with the background as the focal plane.
+- The camera concluding with the background as the focal plane.

 - A sequence that ends with a blurred foreground, keeping the background clear.

 - A shot emphasizing the background through selective focus.

-- A video closing with a well-defined background while the rest is out of focus.
+- The camera closing with a well-defined background while the rest is out of focus.

 - A shot where depth of field isolates the background at the end.

-- A video ending with the background standing out as the main point of focus.
+- The camera ending with the background standing out as the main point of focus.

 - A scene that concludes with a sharp background while foreground elements are blurred.